s-l-h/cat/README.md

 5. Access the web interface at `http://localhost:8080` in your web browser.

-### 🐳 Running 🐈 in a Docker Container
+### 🐳 Running in a Docker Container

-🐈 also provides Docker containers for both CPU and GPU environments.
-Here's how to run `CAT` within a container:
+This repo also provides Docker containers for both CPU and GPU environments.
+Here's how to run 🐈 within a container:

 #### ♿ CPU-Only Container